codeforamerica/gotissues/README.md

 3. Perhaps visualize number of clicks, number of closed issues, number of commented on issues, relationships between people.

 ### Status
 This project is just starting out.
-We're still figuring out the best way to get analytics on the issues being clicked on.

 ### Installation
 #### Requirements